SahityaCharchit/AI_Course/README.md

 # AI_Course
-Assignment and Projects of AI
+V-Sem Assignments and Projects of Artificial Intelligence and Neural Networks, NIT Raipur.